clarerobb/Tennessee_Tornadoes/README.md

 - `total_tn_tornadoes` was imported into [Final_Machine_Learning_Pred.ipynb](https://github.com/clarerobb/Tennessee_Tornadoes/blob/main/Machine_Learning/Final_Machine_Learning_Pred.ipynb) with Psycopg2.

 ## Machine Learning Model
-There are three targets that we are aiming to predict: Property loss the that the tornados will cause, Months in which the Tornados will occur, and Magnitude that the tornados will have.
+There are three targets that we are aiming to predict: Property loss the that the tornados will cause, Months in which the tornados will occur, and Magnitude that the tornados will have.

 - Description of preliminary data preprocessing